Kansas man accused of leaving children in hot car, causing 3-year-old’s death

 More than 7 months later, investigators allege the medical emergencies the children suffered were the result of them being left in a car on a hot day.

 Pence was arrested following that determination, the sheriff’s office said.
-His bond was set at $250,000.

 The Star has requested court records in the case and is waiting to hear back.